silentorb/marloth-story/books/fairytale/part3.md

 the mist.
 No longer was she in a world held together by things like longitude and latitude, but by mere ideas.
 It was impossible to tell whether the mist hid land and mass, or if there was nothing behind it at all.
-And in a way, it did not really matter; all that mattered was that could be behind it, for this was not a world of actualities, but of possibilities.
+And in a way, it did not really matter; all that mattered was what could be behind it, for this was not a world of actualities, but of possibilities.